 A SimMechanics™ joint represents the degrees of freedom (DoF) that one body (the follower) has relative to another body (the base).
 The base body can be a movable rigid body or a ground.
-Unlike a physical joint, a SimMechanics joint has no mass, although some joints have spatial extension (see the Modeling Massless Connectors section).
+Unlike a physical joint, a SimMechanics joint has no mass, although some joints have spatial extension (see Modeling Massless Connectors).

 A SimMechanics joint does not necessarily imply a physical connection between two bodies.
 For example, a SimMechanics Six-DoF joint allows the follower, e.g., an airplane, unconstrained movement relative to the base, e.g., ground, and does not require that the follower ever come into contact with the base.

 SimMechanics joints only add degrees of freedom to a machine, because the Body blocks carry no degrees of freedom.
 Contrast this with physical joints, which both add DoFs (with axes of motion) and remove DoFs (by connecting bodies).
-See Counting Model Degrees of Freedom in this chapter for more on this point.
+For more information, see Counting Model Degrees of Freedom.

 The SimMechanics Joints library provides an extensive selection of blocks for modeling various types of joints.
 This section explains how to use these blocks.